-Dairy products, such as milk, cheese and yogurt are also good sources of healthy eating protein.
+Dairy products, such as milk, cheese and yogurt are also good sources of protein.

-In addition, there are some plant foods that are significant sources of healthy eating protein.
-These are the legumes, grains, some vegetables, nuts and seeds.
+In addition, there are some plant foods that are significant sources of protein.

 Lentils… Split peas… Kidney beans… Pinto beans… Black beans… Soybeans… Garbanzo beans… Navy beans… Peanuts… Peanut Butter… Rice… Wheat….
 Barley… Oats… Peas… Kale… Okra… Walnuts… Brazil Nuts… Almonds… Pumpkin Seeds… Sesame Seeds….

 When you think about how meat should fit into your diet, you may want to think of it more as a side dish than a main course.

 Rather than eating mostly meat, with a few vegetables on the side, try eating lots of veggies with a bit of meat on the side.